Crouse College: Construction

-The first cornerstone for the new college was laid in June 1888, and the building was completed in September 1889 by the Norcross Brothers of Massachusetts at the cost of $500,000 dollars.
+The first cornerstone for the new college was laid in June 1888, and the building was completed in September 1889 by the Norcross Brothers of Massachusetts at the cost of $500,000.
 It was a gift from local merchant and banker, John Crouse.
 The elder Crouse was a trustee of the university and built the college as a memorial to his late wife.
 The university originally announced that it will be dedicated on June 22, but Mr. Crouse showed displeasure that the building would be dedicated before completion and Chancellor Sims backed down, with dedication taking place on September 18, 1889.
 The architect, Archimedes Russell, was not restricted as to cost by the donor, and cost exceeded the planned budget.

 At the time of construction, it was the third building on campus and the highest structure in the city.
 It was built in the Romanesqueue Revival style "with High Victorian Gothic qualities."
 The structure is supported by a "stout" granite foundation and the exterior is covered with Longmeadow brownstone.
 Architectural details include high roofs, gables, dormer windows and rounded arches.
 The interior is "distinctively" Romanesque and carved hardwood woodwork designs, representative of the period, are displayed throughout.

 The building was intended for use as a women's college and was originally named the John Crouse Memorial College for Women; however, John Crouse died during its construction and his son D. Edgar Crouse opened the institution for use by both men and women.